Return on Capital Employed (ROCE): Full Form, Formula, Ratio, Calculation Example

 |

-ROCE stands for Return on Capital Employed, it shows how efficiently an organization generates profit and measures its profitability after factoring in the capital used to achieve that profitability.
-It is likely an indicator that calculates the profitability ratio, which determines how efficiently an organization uses its capital to generate profits over time.
+ROCE stands for Return on Capital Employed, which shows how efficiently an organisation generates profit and measures its profitability after factoring in the capital used to achieve that profitability.
+It is likely an indicator that calculates the profitability ratio, which determines how efficiently an organisation uses its capital to generate profits over time.

-ROCE is considered one of several profitability ratios investors use when analysing an organization for investment purposes.
+ROCE is considered one of several profitability ratios investors use when analysing an organisation for investment purposes.
 It includes equity and debt capital but does not evaluate short-term debt.

 ROCE calculation formula

-Investors check a company’s ROCE to determine whether they should invest in its shares or not.
+Investors examine a company’s ROCE to determine whether they should invest in its shares.
 A higher ROCE shows that the company generates higher returns for every rupee of capital employed.
-ROCE is calculated on the below basis.
+ROCE is calculated based on the following formula.

 Let’s understand by assuming ROCE (Return on Capital Employed) with a simple example using two companies, Company A and Company B